[Skip to Content]

 Overview

-The League of American Bicyclists is delighted to announce its third year of Community Spark Grants to support the growing number of local grassroots changemakers and organizations across the country working to improve their communities through bicycling.
+With generous support from General Motors (GM), the League of American Bicyclists is delighted to announce its fourth year of Community Spark Grants to support the growing number of local grassroots changemakers and organizations across the country working to improve their communities through bicycling.

 Eligible organizations are nonprofits and public or government organizations/agencies.
-Of the 15 organizations to receive awards, 7 must be in GM home communities.
-(See the list of eligible GM Communities here.)
-We are seeking proposals for projects that can be completed by the end of the calendar year (December 31, 2024).
+Of the 10 organizations to receive awards, 5 must be in GM Facility communities and the other 5 can be anywhere in the US but must meet the League’s Equity & Accessibility Criteria.
+We are seeking proposals for projects that can be completed by the end of the calendar year (December 31, 2025).

-Funds may support a wide range of bicycling-related projects such as but are not limited to, short-term pop-up events, education campaigns, tactical urbanism demonstrations, educational events or resources, accessibility audits, or street safety improvements.
-We are especially looking for projects with new perspectives that increase opportunities for healthy and active ways to get around, focus on issues faced by people from underserved or under-resourced populations, and include authentic engagement with the community.
+Funds may support a wide range of bicycling-related projects such as but are not limited to, short-term pop-up events, tactical urbanism demonstrations, educational events or resources, accessibility audits, or street safety improvements.
+We are especially looking for projects with new perspectives that increase opportunities for healthy and active ways to get around, focus on issues faced by people from ethnic or racial minority groups, and include authentic engagement with the community.

 Priority will be given to projects that have the broadest impact and have an equity lens to the work, such as, but not limited to working with underserved or under-resourced populations, or projects led by or primarily serving people from ethnic or racial minority groups, low-income populations, older populations, youth, and/or people with disabilities.
 For projects that are combining this funding with other sources, we want to see that this funding will make up a significant portion of the project’s overall budget or will provide “seed” funds that are necessary for the project to get off the ground.

-The Community Spark Grant application will open on Monday, November 20, 2023, and the deadline to apply for a 2024 Community Spark Grant is February 1, 2024, at 5:00 pm ET.
+The Community Spark Grant application will open on Tuesday, November 12, 2024.
+The deadline to apply for a 2025 Community Spark Grant is January 17, 2025, at 5:00 pm ET.
 Applicants will be notified of award decisions in March.

 Grant Timeline